m13253/JKSN/README.md

 Blob strings:

     0x5n (where 0<=n<=b): a blob string containing n bytes is followed
-    0x5c: an unsigned 8-bit integer is followed, representing the nearest previous blob string with this BKDR Hash (seed=131) value.
+    0x5c: an unsigned 8-bit integer is followed, representing the nearest previous blob string with this DJB Hash value.
     0x5d: an unsigned 16-bit integer and a blob string containing that amount of bytes is followed
     0x5e: an unsigned 8-bit integer and a blob string containing that amount of bytes is followed
     0x5f: a positive variable length integer and a blob string containing that amount of bytes is followed